 Yet, one of the most common problems of IPTV is the outdated interface of most services.
 If you look through a couple of first results on Google result pages, you’ll notice that most of the found sites are rather poorly designed, looking like an echo from the 90s.
 No need to say that the quality of content also leaves much to be desired.
 The people who introduced them onto the market were more focused on filling the niche than making a product worthy of Netflix-addicted generation.

 That was one of the reasons why we created Mediacast – a streaming service meeting the demands of the modern times.
-Though the TV itself always came first for us, we tried to make the entire customer journey more pleasant.
-Hence, intuitive interface, clear pricing (both free and paid subscription plans), compatibility with most digital devices, and, finally, the largest collection of Ukrainian TV channels online.
+Though the TV itself always came first for us.
+We tried to make the entire customer journey more pleasant.
+Hence, intuitive interface, clear pricing (both free and paid subscription plans), compatibility with most digital devices.
+And, finally, the largest collection of Ukrainian TV channels online.

 Although, Ukrainian expat community in the USA is pretty large and is only growing with the times, there are not many media publicly available there.
-We tried to gather the most popular ways to watch Ukrainian TV in USA, neither of which is flawless.
+We tried to gather the most popular ways to watch Ukrainian television in USA, neither of which is flawless.

 Yet, when it comes to value for money, we’d recommend IPTV providers, as they store the largest collection of Ukrainian TV programs online, making it available all around the world.
 So even if you happen to be far from your homeland, you can always count on those when you decide to mix your HBO or Netflix programming a little.